midtownrobotics/FRC-Code-Standards/docs/control-loop-standards.md

 [WPILib](https://github.com/wpilibsuite/allwpilib) has a built in [PID Controller class](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/controllers/pidcontroller.html) that is used when implementing feedback control.

-ex.
-(PID controller to aim the robot at the speaker for FRC 190 2024 robot, Snapback)

 ```java
 PIDController aimController =
         new PIDController(autoAimKP.get(), 0.0, autoAimKD.get(), Constants.LOOP_PERIOD_SECS);